Hothouse (song): Promotion

 Immediately after the single's release the duo began promotion.
 On June 26 the girls performed their first concert in five years at the Roxy Theater in West Hollywood.
 The duo appeared in several interviews, beginning with ClevverNews where they discussed the single and album.
 The day of the release they interviewed on HuffPost live with Ahmed.
 On July 9 they hosted a concert in New York City at the Gramercy Theater.
 The duo also performed "Boy" and "Hothouse" live on Billboard's Tastemakers.
 Along with a performance on Vevo.
 During this time the duo would be nominated for "Best Siblings in Pop" on Popdust and would single-handedly beat out the Jonas Brothers, the McClain Sisters, and Chord and Nash Overstreet.

 Music video

 A self-directed music video was released the same day as the single.
-The video acts as a short film similar to that of Lana Del Rey.
+The video acts as a short film similar in style to those of Lana Del Rey.
+It features scenes of Aly and AJ in different looks and verdant locations from a mountainside and forest to an actual greenhouse.